michhar/michhar.github.io/_notshown/2017-06-18-my-new-static-site-generator-hobby.md

 Creator's Profile:  [https://github.com/sharu725](https://github.com/sharu725)

 This Jekyll theme is fantastic for more modular postings (like course or product listings).
-It could also be a great place to show off your work.
-Perhaps, for example, this could be the main page of your GitHub Pages site and you could link to all of your repos you'd like to share from a card layout design.
+It could also be a great place to show off your work like photos you've taken with a nice write-up.
+Perhaps, this could be the main page of your site and you could link to all of the repos you'd like to share from this card layout design.

-You can of course simply use the master branch here for building _and_ deploying, but it's always nice to have a separate branch we often see called `gh-pages` for the site's content.
+Setup note:  you can of course simply use the master branch here for building _and_ deploying, but it's always nice to have a separate branch we often see called `gh-pages` for the sites actual deployed content.

 Check out these sites: